-Most patients that come here are experiencing hip pain, but there is a wide range of age groups for various pediatric hip conditions.
+Most patients that come to the Hip Preservation Service at HSS do so because they are experiencing hip pain, and there is a wide range of age groups for various pediatric hip conditions.
 We often see teenagers, young adults, as well as children under age 10 who complain of pain in the hip or groin that limits them from playing sports or doing their daily activities.
 Another large group is babies and infants who were screened after birth by their pediatricians and diagnosed with a dislocated hip or hip dysplasia.
 Hip dysplasia is an abnormality of the ball and socket that may lead to arthritis later, sometimes in adolescence.

 Anybody with chronic hip pain that is limiting their activities on a daily basis should be evaluated by a physician or a surgeon that specializes in hip pain and disorders.
 Hip pain is not one of those normal things that people suffer from, like back pain or knee pain.
 If a child has hip pain most days, or pain that limits them from participating in sports, then they need a thorough evaluation of the hip, including x-rays or other imaging.
 Many of the problems that can lead to damaging arthritis can be subtle.
 What you learn as a hip specialist who evaluates hip conditions every day, is that some very subtle issues can lead to major problems later in life.